huggingface/transformers/docs/source/main_classes/trainer.rst

 2. NVIDIA's apex, as documented `here
    <https://www.deepspeed.ai/docs/config-json/#automatic-mixed-precision-amp-training-options>`__.

-If you want to use an equivalent of the pytorch native amp, you can either configure the ``fp16`` entry in the configuration file, or use the following command line arguments: ``--fp16 --fp16_backend amp``.
+If you want to use an equivalent of the Pytorch native amp, you can either configure the ``fp16`` entry in the configuration file, or use the following command line arguments: ``--fp16 --fp16_backend amp``.

 Here is an example of the ``fp16`` configuration: